nicosantangelo/jquery-livesortable.js/README.md

     sortable: {}
 });
 ```
+The socket is the only required parameter, the others can be skipped.
 The options are:
 * `socket` – An object witch responds to the [Socket.IO](http://socket.io) interface for events, that is `on`, `emit`, `removeListener`.
 You can use any object you like (check [the spec](https://github.com/NicoSantangelo/jquery-livesortable.js/blob/master/spec/javascripts/helpers/spec_helper.js#L59) for an example using jQuery events).